 - No Bluetooth or Wi-Fi

 Sony once ruled the portable music landscape with its Walkman CD players.
 Although digital music since eclipsed CDs, Sony continues to manufacture spectacular portable music players.
-Its Walkman A series NW-A35 is a solid player with a great sound profile.
+Its Walkman A Series NW-A35 is a solid player with a great sound profile.
 Included is a full amplifier for high-resolution sound.
 The headphone output is capable of pumping out 3.5 times more than conventional headphone jacks.

 The NW-A35 features an LDAC for wireless playback and upconversion of compressed audio files.
-If you want the best Sony Walkman standalone MP3 player available, there’s always the NWZX2BLK 128 GB music player.
+If you want the best Sony Walkman standalone MP3 player available, there’s always the Sony NWZX2BLK 128 GB music player.
 Unfortunately, while it’s a well-endowed portable music player, it’s tough to justify the cost: $1,198.

 - Great sound quality

 - Excellent file compatibility